Skidamek/YetAnotherAuthMod/README.md

 And that's it

 # Features
-- Session management: offline accounts only need to log in once every 30 days if they are connecting from the same IP / device.
+- Sessions: offline accounts only need to log in once every 30 days if they are connecting from the same IP / device.
 However, if multiple players are connecting from the same IP, this system will be disabled for them.
-- Official Mojang authentication for premium accounts: original UUIDs are used for premium accounts so e.g. skins work properly.
+- Mojang authentication for premium accounts: original UUIDs are used for premium accounts so e.g. skins work properly.
-- Limbo world: players are directed to a separate world to login or register.
+- Limbo: players are directed to a separate fake world to login or register.

 # Credits
 Thanks to Patbox, creator of [Polymer](https://modrinth.com/mod/polymer) great server-side library, we are able to easily create the limbo world without the need for a second server or proxy.